- Education and Science»

 She likes to walk around and just look at the world, so, we adults in her life, carry her around, showing her the windows, the artwork, the different rooms, the toys and tools.
 And, her mom and I take her in the front pac, outside on walks around the neighborhood.

 Two-month-olds are still regulating themselves physiologically, so I don’t expect Imogen to be on a regular set schedule, but I will encourage her to become more regular in her eating and napping.
 Her mom is breastfeeding Imogen, and I want to be supportive of that newly formed relationship.
 I want them both to succeed.
-It will be important that her mom and I communicate as to Imogen’s pick-up time so I don’t feed her just before mom comes and needs to nurse.
-This will take some working through, but as we both have practiced this with her first child, we know it will work with the second
+It will be important that her mom and I to communicate about Imogen’s pick-up time so I don’t feed her just before mom comes and needs to nurse.
+This will take some working through, but as we both have practiced this with her first child, we know it how to succeed.

 As a thirty-year veteran parenting educator, a long time child care provider, a parent, and now, a grandparent, I recommend a quiet time for all parents of young children, and for parents of older children, as well.
 This quiet time is akin to the South American ‘siesta’ with a quietening of the household.
 I turn off sounds, drawn curtains and lower the lights.
 This changing of environment helps children (and adults) know and feel the quiet time.
 I do soundless activities like reading or hand sewing, and I expect all the other members of the household to follow suit.